strwise/documentation/docs/service-providers/bigbluebutton.md

 Rooms that use the BigBlueButton provider can be assigned a number of specific settings and features.
 These settings and features will determine the behavior of the room when using the BigBlueButton provider.

+### Features {#room-features}

+As described in [Room Features](/docs/administration/rooms#features), depending on the service provider, the room may have specific features.
+These features will determine the behavior of the room when using the BigBlueButton provider.

+The available features for a room feature level customization is in sync with the package features so refer to the [Packages: BigBlueButton](#packages) section for the available features.

 ### Settings

-As described in Room Settings, depending on the service provider, the room may have specific settings.
+As described in [Room Settings](/docs/administration/rooms#settings), depending on the service provider, the room may have specific settings.
 These settings will determine the behavior of the room when using the BigBlueButton provider.

 The following table shows the resources that can be used in the provider and their associated parameter in BigBlueButton.